Anesthesia

 • General anesthesia affects the whole body, making patients unconscious and unable to move.
 Anesthesiologists will give general anesthesia for complex surgeries involving internal organs or other invasive or time-consuming procedures, such as back surgery.
 These anesthetics are given either through an intravenous line or as an inhaled gas.

 • Monitored sedation is like general anesthesia in that it relaxes the body and may induce sleep.
+Different combinations of sedatives, anesthetics, and analgesics are given through an intravenous line.
 However, in monitored sedation, patients are still conscious and may even be able to talk, depending on the level of sedation needed.
-This form of anesthesia is often combined with pain relief for procedures such as a colonoscopy or complex dental work.
-These anesthetics are given through an intravenous line.
+This form of anesthesia is often combined with other types of pain relief for procedures such as a colonoscopy or complex dental work.

 • Regional anesthesia numbs pain and sensation to only the part of the body that needs it, such as an arm, a leg, or everything below the waist.
 This type of anesthesia is used in hand and joint surgeries and C-section deliveries, as well as to ease the pain of childbirth.
 With regional anesthetics, patients stay conscious and comfortable.
 These medications are given through an injection or a catheter.